sudarshan2401/tp/docs/UserGuide.md

 **Caution:**

-* The student you want to mark should not already be marked present.
+* Your target student should not already be marked present.

 </box>